2022 United States Senate elections: Indiana

-One-term Republican Todd Young was elected in 2016 with 52.1% of the vote.
+First-term Republican Todd Young was elected in 2016 with 52.1% of the vote.
 He announced on March 2, 2021, that he was running for re-election.
 Hammond mayor Thomas McDermott Jr. won the Democratic nomination.
 James Sceniak, a behavior therapist, was the Libertarian candidate.

 Young defeated McDermott, winning re-election to a second term.

 Iowa

 Seven-term Republican Chuck Grassley was re-elected in 2016 with 60.1% of the vote.
-He is seeking re-election to an eighth term.
+He sought re-election to an eighth term.

 In the Republican primary, Grassley defeated state senator Jim Carlin.

 Retired admiral and former aide to U.S. senator Ted Kennedy, Michael Franken, was the Democratic nominee.
 Franken defeated former U.S. representative Abby Finkenauer in the primary in what was seen as a major upset.

-Grassley defeated Franken, winning re-election to a eighth term.
+Grassley defeated Franken, winning re-election to an eighth term.

 Kansas

 Two-term Republican Jerry Moran was re-elected in 2016 with 62.2% of the vote.
 He announced that he was seeking re-election in 2020.
-Democratic United Methodist pastor and former Kansas City Mayor Mark Holland challenged Moran.
+Democratic United Methodist pastor and former Kansas City mayor Mark Holland challenged Moran.

 Kentucky

 Two-term Republican Rand Paul was re-elected in 2016 with 57.3% of the vote.
 He sought re-election to a third term.

-Former Democratic state Representative and 2020 runner-up in the Democratic U.S. Senate primary Charles Booker won the Democratic primary.
+Former Democratic state representative and 2020 runner-up in the Democratic U.S. Senate primary Charles Booker won the Democratic primary.